gmontee/100DaysOfCloud/Journey/029/Readme.md

 ## ☁️ Cloud Outcome

-Outcome?
+VICTORY!
+I did it.
+That was soooooo intense.
+Working within a IDE or Text Editor you get extremely use to having autocomplete, and the ease of looking up command line inputs or code examples in the Microsoft Docs.

 ## Next Steps

-Next is to start learning Kubernetes; at least enought to make me dangerous!
+Next is to start learning Docker; at least enought to make me dangerous!

 ## Social Proof